-In Florida, and in other jurisdictions throughout the country, debts owed by the decedent are not automatically resolved after death.
-In fact, creditors — those who the decedent owed various debts — are entitled to submit claims against the estate for up to two years from the date of the decedent’s death.
+In Florida, debts owed by the decedent are not automatically resolved after death.
+In fact, the decedent’s creditors are entitled to submit claims against the estate for up to two years from the date of the decedent’s death.

-Given the potential for conflict when there are significant debts owed by the estate, it’s important to consult qualified Fort Myers probate lawyers for assistance, whether in the form of preventative and comprehensive estate planning services or in the form of estate administration services.
+When there are significant debts owed by the estate, it’s important to consult qualified Fort Myers probate lawyers for assistance with estate administration.

-If there are significant creditor claims against an estate, the distribution of assets to the intended beneficiaries (i.e., children, spouse, friends, etc.) may be seriously affected.
-Creditor claims in Florida tend to take priority over the those of the estate beneficiaries with respect to non-exempt probate assets, and as a result can therefore lead to an unexpected “chipping away” of the beneficiaries’ share.
+If there are significant creditor claims against an estate, distribution of assets to the intended beneficiaries may be affected.
+Creditor claims in Florida take priority over the those of the estate beneficiaries with respect to non-exempt probate assets.
+This can result in an unintended “chipping away” of the beneficiaries’ share.
 It can also result in some creditors getting paid while other creditors don’t.

 Creditor Priority and Payment

-Not all debts of the decedent are treated equally, and there is actually a priority hierarchy for payment.
+Not all creditor claims are treated equally.
+There is a priority hierarchy for payment.
 Probate administration costs and expenses are entitled to reimbursement from the probate assets before any other creditors can secure payment of their claims.
 Examples include court filing fees, newspaper publication costs, attorney fees, personal representative fees, accountant fees etc..

 - Funeral expenses up to $6,000.00